GordonQuach/Engineering-Programming-Projects/README.md

 * Bioinformatics Practice (Bio.py)

 As the title suggests, I have written a program in Python to analyze the count of genetic material in a DNA strand.
 The user would enter a text file into the program containing such data and my program should do the rest.
 This simple project has helped me practice basic data analysis as well a fun way to learn how to use the terminal on my Macbook.
 It also helped introduce me into the field of bioinformatics.
 An update I would like to see in this program is a way for it to output the count of genetic material into a word/text file for the user to use in a presentation and/or report.

+* Permutations (Permutations Print.py)

+Wanted to play around with finding out permutations for a range of numbers.
+User would be able to attain output in a text file.
+Future updates may be to allow user to enter the values they want to run a permutation of.